-Thomson Causeway Recreation Area (13-H-2) Address: 1740 Lewis Avenue, Thomson, IL 61285 Carroll County, IL Mississippi River Mile: 526 to 527 L Managed By: Corps of Engineers Terrestrial Acreage: 200.9
+Thomson Causeway Recreation Area (13-H-2) Address: 1740 Lewis Avenue, Thomson, IL 61285 Carroll County, IL Mississippi River Mile: 526 to 527 L

-Submerged Acreage: 44.6 Plates: 11
+Managed By: Corps of Engineers Terrestrial Acreage: 201 Submerged Acreage: 45 Plates: 11

 General Description: The Thomson Causeway Recreation Area is a Class A Recreation Area located at the intersection of Main Street and Lewis Avenue in Thomson, IL, and is adjacent to Potters Marsh Wildlife Area.
 The campground features a total of 131 designated camping sites which consists of 5 tent camping sites and 126 sites suitable for large recreation vehicles (RV) with 20/30/50 amperage electrical service.
 The sites amenities include a fire ring, picnic table, and shared water hydrant.
 The campground also consists of paved roads throughout the park, a three-land sewer dump station for RV campers, an additional walk-up dump station, three shower buildings with flushable toilets, two sets of vault toilets, three playgrounds, horseshoe pits, three reservable picnic shelters, a gravel boat ramp with access to the main channel and backwaters and the Hidden Slough Nature Trail offers a 3/4 mile hike through bottom land forest.
-The campground and boat ramp are open to paying campers from May 1 through the fourth Sunday in October.
-The boat ramp is open to the general public with no fee starting on the Monday following the fourth Sunday in October through April 30.
+The campground and boat ramp are open to the general public with no fee starting on the Monday following the fourth Sunday in October through April 30.